Arvin-Software/valainet/README.md

 Thank you for choosing ValaiNet.

-Please contact me if you are interested in this project or need support for using this project.
+Please contact me if you are interested in this project or need support using my email id aravindh@arvinsoft.in

 Please also note that there are so many things that are currently in development in this project.
 Please post any issues if you find anything thanks.